cleentfaar/CLSlackBundle/Resources/doc/usage.md

 ## Handling the response

-When you run this for the first time you may find that no message is actually sent.
+When you run this for the first time you may find that no message is actually sent, or an exception is thrown.
 This could be for many reasons, but most often it's because the channel you gave does not exist in your Slack Team.
-It could also be that the API token you configured in ``app/config/config.yml`` is wrong (the configured token is used if you do not pass it as one of the options yourself).
+It could also be that the API token you configured in ``app/config/config.yml`` is wrong, as the configured token is used if you do not pass it as one of the options yourself.

-To get a better picture of what actually went wrong, you can use the response from Slack to find out.
+Because there are so many things that Slack might not accept or know how to deal with, you can use the response from Slack to find out more.

 *As a sidenote, even the response is following the same scheme defined in the official Slack API documentation, so it should feel familiar if you checked it out beforehand.*